There’s seemingly no end to what you can test in your marketing — conversion rates, offer placements, and even which titles perform better.

 Multivariate vs. A/B Testing Example

-In the image above, the A/B test is simply two different versions of the same with minute changes, while the multivariate test looks at multiple different page elements (variables) in different positions on the page.
+In the image above, the A/B test is simply two different versions of the same element, while the multivariate test looks at multiple different page elements (variables) in different positions on the page.

 Given their differences, let’s learn more about each one and when to leverage each test in your marketing.

-When you perform an A/B test , you create two different versions of a web page, and split the traffic evenly to see which performs better.
+When you perform an A/B test you create two different versions of something — like a landing page, call to action (CTA), or web page — to see which performs better.
 The image below is an example of an A/B test.

-A/B testing is often done with two different variables, but there are A/B/C tests that test three different web page versions, an A/B/C/D test that tests four different web page versions, and well, you get the picture.
-In an A/B test, you can change any variable you want from page to page, and it is a testing best practiceto create two different pages for your test.
+A/B testing is often done with two different variables, but there are A/B/C tests that test three different web page versions.
+An A/B/C/D test that tests four different web page versions, and so on.

 When to Use A/B Testing